joffrey-bion/fx-gson/README.md

 [![Dependency Status](https://www.versioneye.com/user/projects/57327660a0ca35004baf8bfb/badge.svg)](https://www.versioneye.com/user/projects/57327660a0ca35004baf8bfb)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/joffrey-bion/fx-gson/blob/master/LICENSE)

-A set of type adapters for [Google Gson](https://github.com/google/gson) to serialize JavaFX properties as their values, and deserialize values into properties.
+FX Gson is a set of type adapters for [Google Gson](https://github.com/google/gson) to serialize JavaFX properties as their values, and deserialize values into properties.

+FX Gson simply removes the property "wrapping" and delegates the serialization of the value to the Gson.
+This means that any configuration you add to Gson regarding a type will be taken into account when serializing a property of that type.
+This is true for objects and primitives.

-## Why FX Gson?
+## Why use FX Gson?

 In JavaFX, POJOs usually contain `Property` objects instead of primitives.
 When serialized, we usually don't want to see the internals of such `Property` objects in the produced JSON, but rather the actual value held by the property.